The-Marcy-Lab-School/Express-ToDo-List-two-table-Database/README.md

 ## Lab Directions
 * Create all of your necessary app files in this directory.
 (I have included GitHub's standard Node.js `.gitignore` template so that you don't end up pushing `node_modules` to GitHub.
 * You should `npm install express pg knex`.
 Use express to build your API.
 Use knex to create your database migrations and seeds.
 Use pg to connect your express API to your database.
-* Your core app logic must be separated into the appropriate files, and your project files should be organized into folders according to their purpose: models, controllers, and/or routes.
+* Your core app logic must be separated into the appropriate files, and your project files should be organized into folders according to their purpose: **models, controllers, and/or routes**.

 ### API Endpoints
 **Each endpoint should respond with the appropriate JSON response.
 Our API should support:**